 End your ‘One Day In Cambridge’ by exploring the many stalls at the centrally located Market Square.
 The market sells anything from fresh flowers and fruit to souvenirs and sweets, making it the perfect place to do some unique shopping in Cambridge.

-Where To Eat When You Visit Cambridge –
+Where To Eat When you Spend a day in Cambridge –

 A short walk away from Market Square, Regent Street offers a great variety of bars and international restaurants.
-Venturing down the side streets leading off from here you’ll find many more independent restaurants and cafes.
+Venturing down the side streets leading off from here you’ll find many more independent restaurants and cafes where you can fill your stomach during your Cambridge day trip.

 Subscribe to Blog via Email